 Creating the Future of Health

-EnMed will be an innovative engineering medical school option created by Texas A&M University and Houston Methodist Hospital to educate a new kind of doctor who will create transformational technology for health care.
+EnMed is an innovative engineering medical school option created by Texas A&M University and Houston Methodist Hospital to educate a new kind of physician who will create transformational technology for health care.

 Medicine is not just about biology; it requires technology development.